espressif/esp-faq/docs/en/software-framework/peripherals/usb.rst

 After I initialize the USB pins of ESP32-C3/ESP32-S3 to GPIO or other peripheral pins, why cannot I burn firmware through USB?
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-  -The USB pin of the ESP32-C3/ESP32-S3 can be initialized to GPIO or other peripheral pins.
+  - The USB pin of the ESP32-C3/ESP32-S3 can be initialized to GPIO or other peripheral pins.
 However, please note that after the initialization, the original USB download function will be disconnected, and the download mode cannot be entered automatically through USB.
 But you can manually pull down the Boot pin (GPIO9 in ESP32-C3 and GPIO0 in ESP32-S3) to make ESP32-C3/ESP32-S3 enter the download mode.
 Then you can download firmware through USB.

 What should I pay attention to if I want to use the USB interface of ESP32-C3/ESP32-S3 as the unique download interface of firmware?
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------